Liseberg

 The attractions

-When did Liseberg open ?
+When did Liseberg open?

 When Gothenburg celebrated 300 years the area Liseberg opened.

-At this time you could take a
+At this time you could take an

 aerial cableway

 from Götaplatsen over to Liseberg.
+In 2013 Liseberg celebrated 90 years anniversary.

 History